Dru-Go/Data-Structure-and-Algrthems-with-GO/README.md

 ## Hacker Rank - Data Structures and Algorithms

-Welcome to the Hacker Rank - Data Structures and Algorithms repository!
+Welcome to the may 30 day hackerrank challenges - Data Structures and Algorithms repository!
 Here you will find various solutions to the problems from the Hacker Rank's Data Structures and Algorithms section.

 ## Table of Contents